jwallet/gitlab-slack-notifier/README.md

     1. Go to the **Event subscriptions** and paste where you host this app `https://my.webservice.com/slack-events`

     1. Then, in the same section, _Subscribe to bot events_ by adding **message.channels** `Scope channels:history` to be able to read the channel where you receive GitLab comments.

+#### Incoming Webhook integration
-1. _If you prefer using the Incoming Webhook solution_
+If you prefer using the Incoming Webhook integration:
     1. Go to your GitLab repo settings
         > GitLab → Repo → Settings → Webhooks → URL
     1. Copy your webservice webhook endpoint (you might not need to add the port)